 But the real shocker is that the average teen spends up to nine hours a day on social media, with Instagram, Snapchat, Twitter, and TikTok being their preferred sites.
-Even Boomers are in on the act, with more than half (52%) now daily users of Facebook, Pinterest, and LinkedIn.
-Social media is not just for grandkids, anymore; it has become a part of everyday life and one of our first go-to sources for information, political activism, social causes, and yes selfies too.
+Even Boomers are in on the act, with more than half (52%) now usering Facebook, Pinterest, and LinkedIn daily.
+Social media is not just for grandkids, anymore; it has become a part of everyday life and one of our first go-to sources for information, political activism, social causes, and yes, selfies too.

 How has this changed during the pandemic?
 It takes 90 days to create a habit like checking social media for general information and news stories, social media has even become the first thing looked at in the morning and the last thing at night.
 The number one reason, stated by active social users, is their need and desire to stay connected to friends, news, and trends.
 This translates to a powerful marketing tool that allows your brand to leverage the connection between you and your customer.